getian107/PRScs/README.md

 ## Recent Version History

 Jun 6, 2019: fixed a bug in `--beta_std`.
-If you explicitly specified `--beta_std=False`, the output was actually standardized beta (in contrast to per-allele beta) and we recommend redoing the analysis.
+If you explicitly specified `--beta_std=False`, the output was actually standardized beta (in contrast to desired per-allele beta) and we recommend redoing the analysis.
 If you left `--beta_std` as default or used `--beta_std=True`, the results were not affected.

 ## Getting Started